jenkinsci/warnings-ng-plugin/doc/Documentation.md

-# Jenkins warning plugin
+# Jenkins Warnings Next Generation Plugin

-The Jenkins Warnings plugin collects compiler warnings or issues reported by static analysis tools and visualizes the results.
+The Jenkins Warnings Next Generation Plugin collects compiler warnings or issues reported by static analysis tools and visualizes the results.
 It has built-in support for numerous static analysis tools (including several compilers), see the list of [supported report formats](../SUPPORTED-FORMATS.md).

 ## Supported project types

-Starting with release 5.x the Warnings plugin has support for the following Jenkins project types:
+The Warnings Next Generation plugin has support for the following Jenkins project types:

 - Freestyle Project
 - Maven Project